nearform/notificami/packages/notifications-backend-sqs-queue/README.md

 }
 ```

-If present, the `handler` property should be a an `asyc` function.
-This function will be used fro the consumer to handle new messages coming from the SQS service.

 The `enableConsumer` property is a flag that if set to `true` will trigger the consumer to start listening to messages from SQS.
+For each consumed message the `notificationsService.send` will be called.

 The `enableProducer` property is a flag that if set to `true` will trigger the producer to listen to `add` event on the `notificationsService` and will send messages to the queue for each new notification.